 The anodizing process converts an aluminum surface into an anodic oxide finish.
 Anodizing applies an electrical current to the aluminum while it is immersed in an electrolytic solution, causing metal from the solution to adhere to the aluminum surface.
 This process not only increases resistance to corrosion, it also improves lubrication.

-Anodizing is a popular choice due to the following properties:
+Anodizing is a popular choice because it enhances the following properties of aluminum:

 - Corrosion resistance